VOLTTRON/volttron/README.md

 ## Upgrading to VOLTTRON 8.x

-VOLTTRON 8 introduces three changes that require an explict upgrade step when upgrading from a earlier VOLTTRON version
+VOLTTRON 8 introduces four changes that require an explict upgrade step when upgrading from an earlier VOLTTRON version

     1. Dynamic RPC authorization feature - This requires a modification to the auth file.
 If you have a pre-existing instance of VOLTTRON running on an older version, the auth file will need to be updated.